IBM-Cloud/real-time-tone-analysis/WORKSHOP/STEP2-SPEECH-TEXT/README.md

 4. Next, grab the code from [`public/index.html`](./public/index.html) This will introduce a few new elements to invoke the Speech to Text service and display the results.
 It will also use the new stylesheet we just brought in.

-5. Add the following images to the `/public/image` folder:
+5. Add the following images to your `/public/image` folder:
 	* [`microphone.svg`](./public/images/microphone.svg) - begin recording speech
 	* [`play.svg`](./public/images/play.svg) - play the sample audio file
 	* [`play-red.svg`](./public/images/play-red.svg) - clicked the play button